-The Secretary of State is one of six officials named in the Texas Constitution who form the Executive Department of the State.
-The Secretary is appointed by the Governor and confirmed by the Senate.
+The Texas Secretary of State is one of six officials named in the Texas Constitution forming the Executive Department of the state.
+The secretary is appointed by the governor and confirmed by the senate.

 To educate future Texas voters, the Division administers Project V.O.T.E.
 (Voters of Tomorrow through Education).
 Project V.O.T.E. is a curriculum taught to students K - 12 throughout Texas to educate young Texans about the electoral process and to encourage them to vote in the future.

 Business and Public Filings Division: The State's "giant filing cabinet"

 The Business and Public Filings Division consists of four different sections.
 These sections maintain filings and records related to Texas corporations, financial and banking transactions, executive branch commissions, legislative mandates, and other public organizations.
 For instance, if a Texan wants to form a corporation, he or she must file articles of incorporation and other information with the agency.
 If you are an athlete agent, the owner of a health spa, or an automobile club doing business in Texas, you must be registered with the Secretary of State.

 The "Texas Register," a weekly administrative law journal that publishes a myriad of official state rules, meetings, opinions and proclamations, is published by this division.
 And, if you want to use the State Seal of Texas for a commercial purpose, the Secretary of State must first give permission.